Elbsides/www/README.md

-# www
+# Elbsides

-Main website for the Elbsides conference
+A test website for the Elbsides conference in Hamburg